ksiminski/polsl-beamer-presentation/README.md

 [PL] 🇵🇱 Prezentacja w beamerze dla LaTeXa i XeLaTeXa z logiem Politechniki Śląskiej

-[EN] 🇬🇧󠁧Beamer presentation for󠁢󠁥󠁮󠁧󠁿 Land XeLaTeXthe logo of the Silesian University of Technology
+[EN] 🇬🇧 󠁧Beamer presentation for󠁢󠁥TeX and XeLaTeX with the logo of the Silesian University of Technology